-One lexicon even has a practical use for writers: it suggests the seeds of short story plots.
+One of these lexicons even has a practical use for writers: it suggests the seeds of short story plots.
 Random combinations of characters, situations, conflicts, themes, and so on, offer stimulating ideas for stories.
-Do you want its output to have a flavour of crime, Westerns, romance, SF?
+Would you prefer its output to have a stronger flavour of crime, Westerns, romance, SF?
 Add a suitable selection of terms and phrases to a spare copy of the lexicon, and A.I.Q will speak in tongues....
 Since it has aroused such interest, we are anxious to avoid any misunderstanding about this lexicon.
 It doesn't write stories for you; it doesn't generate detailed chapter-by-chapter plot outlines.
 It is meant to spark off ideas by combining the "raw material" of its lexicon in unexpected ways.
 If you change the vocabulary of this lexicon to reflect your own literary preoccupations (it's just a question of editing a text file, as explained in our manual), the results will become more relevant to your own fictional work.

 The real interest in A.I.Q. begins when you create your own lexicons, or adapt the ones we supply.
 Our plain-English manual shows you how to do it, and you don't need a degree in computer science to understand.
-You will be astonished, as we have been, by the way in which the computer absorbs ideas, rearranges them, then presents them back to you in a new and seemingly spontaneous way.
+You may well be astonished, as we have been, by the way in which the computer absorbs ideas, rearranges them, then presents them back to you in a new and seemingly spontaneous way.

 Here is an extract from an early review of A.I.Q., published in Stratford-upon-Avon (circa 1602):